Connecticut License Plates

 Dedicated series originally started at VET then VAA and up.
 Unknown series plate VMAΒ·211 observed.

 Veteran Combination plates were also issued in the same sequence along with VSA series; high 611Β·VSG.
-Dan Reynolds spotted the veteran combination plate A-547 in February 2026.
+Dan Reynolds spotted the veteran combination plate A-547 in February 2026 and 1GKA9 in May 2026.

 Commercial Veteran plates 110Β·VZW, 314Β·VZM and 251Β·VZY all observed.